 The Puppy’s Personality

 Breeders differ in their opinions on the teacup maltipoos.
 Some like to refer to teacup maltipoos as a “miniature corgi.”
 Others, however, say they’re more of a cross between a Maltipoo and a Yorkie, making them more similar to a Pomeranian than a corgi.
 Either way, it’s obvious that teacup maltipoos are as individual as you and your family.
 However, there are a few general characteristics that can be expected.
 They Are Definitely Fragile!
 It’s true that maltipoos are not the most fragile of breeds.
 But they are still very small and fragile.
 They do not tolerate extreme temperatures well and should only be kept outside in relatively cool weather.
-There’s really no place indoors they can safely live.

 The Maltipoo’s Appearance